ValeriiaPershakova/ValeriiaPershakovaMobile/README.md

 + Device:
   - platform: [ Android | iOS ] Default values are set in POM.xml file as profile properties.
   - driver: appium server URL
   - udid: device serial id.
 Default values are set in POM.xml file as profile properties.
-It's possible to leave this parameter without value (not recommended) or to set directly in .properties file.
+It's possible to leave this parameter without value (not recommended) or to set in POM.xml or directly in .properties file.
 - Native tests:
   - aut: absolute path to testing app
   - (package | activity) | bundleID: parameters to run app on Android | iOS device
-  - email | username | password: parameters for new app account
+  - email | username | password: test data for new app account
 - Web tests:
   - sut: testing site address in format "[www].[site name].[domain]"
   - homePageTitle: expected title of the first open page